 Learning Outcomes The learner will: Assessment Criteria The learner can: Know about the relevance of previous skills 1.1.
 Outline previous learning experiences and achievements. and experience for future 1.2.
 State own strengths and needs. learning.
 1.3.
-Identify: (a) which own strengths can be built on (b) which own strengths need further development 2.
-Be able to use guidance and 2.1 Identify sources of guidance and advice. advice for own learning needs.
-2.2 Use sources of guidance and advice. learning needs: 2.3 Outline available learning options.
+Identify: a) Which own strengths can be built on. b) Which own strengths need further development.
+2. Be able to use guidance and 2.1 Identify sources of guidance and advice. advice for own learning needs.
+2.2 Use sources of guidance and advice.
+2.3 Outline available learning options.
 2.4 Select a learning option based on the advice and guidance given.
-3. Know about the purpose and value of 3.1 Outline the main reasons for negotiating own learning programme. negotiating own learning programme.
-3.2 Identify the main aspects to be considered when discussing own learning programme.
-3.3 Negotiate and agree own learning programme with an appropriate other person.

-- 4. Review learning programme in the context of own needs and development. - 4.1 State the main learning goals of the learning programme. - 4.2 Consider whether learning goals have been achieved. - 4.3 Identify what further action needs to be taken to achieve own learning goals. - 4.4 Seek further guidance and advice to help achieve own learning goals.
+3. Know about the purpose and value of 3.2 Outline the main reasons for negotiating own learning programme. negotiating own learning programme.
+3.3 Identify the main aspects to be considered when discussing own learning programme.
+F. 6 9. a 3.4 Negotiate and agree own learning programme with an appropriate other person.
+4. Review learning programme in the context of own 4.1 State the main learning goals of the learning programme. needs and development.
+4.2 Consider whether learning goals have been achieved.
+4.3 Identify what further action needs to be taken to achieve own learning goals.
+4.4 Seek further guidance and advice to help achieve own learning goals.